andrei-benea/De-Touro/README.md

 `npm install dotenv --save`

+'dotenv' package no longer required due to refactorization.

 ## Running your first test

+1. Create a `tests_input/credentials` folder
+2. Create a new file in that folder

 Run the following commands to start up e2e tests that verify saving, publishing, bidding, assigning and performing rides on all De-Touro order types: